AmarBackInField/NewRagApp/README.md

 - **Python 3.10**
 - **LangChain**: Framework for developing applications with LLMs
-- **OpenAI GPT-4**: Advanced LLM used for generating high-quality responses
+- **OpenAI GPT-4.1 Mini**: Advanced LLM used for generating high-quality responses
 - **OpenAI Embeddings**: Used to convert text chunks into vector representations
 - **FAISS**: Vector database for efficient similarity search
 - **Streamlit**: Web application framework